elexon-data/insights-docs/docs/iris_archive.md

 ## Azure Storage Explorer Tag Filtering

-In Azure Storage Explorer, you can click on the filter button (marked with red in the picture below), select the Tag Query and use the tags to retrieve desired blobs
+In Azure Storage Explorer, you can click on the filter button (marked with red in the example image), select 'Tag Query' and use the tags to retrieve desired blobs

 ![Tag filtering example](attachments/iris_archive-tag_filtering.png)